swiftlang/swift-org-website/documentation/cxx-interop/index.md

 the `CxxRandomAccessCollection` protocol, which adds the `RandomAccessCollection` conformance.

-### Using Sequential C++ Collections in Swift
+### C++ Containers Can Be Converted to Swift Collections

 The sequential C++ container types that do not provide random access to their elements are automatically conformed to the `CxxConvertibleToCollection` protocol in Swift.
-This makes
-it possible to easily convert them to Swift collection types like `Array` and `Set` in Swift.
-For example, the `std::set` returned by this function:
+For example, the `std::set` container returned by this function is conformed to the `CxxConvertibleToCollection` protocol automatically by Swift:

 ```c++
 std::set<int> getWinningNumers();
 ```

-Can be easily converted to either an `Array` or `Set` in Swift:
+The conformance to `CxxConvertibleToCollection` makes it possible to easily convert a C++ container to a Swift collection type, like `Array` or `Set`.
+For example, the `std::set` returned by `getWinningNumers` can be converted to both a Swift `Array` and a Swift `Set`:

 ```swift
 let winners = getWinningNumers()